Hugh Gilbert: Bishop

 Gilbert was appointed the Bishop of Aberdeen by Pope Benedict XVI on 4 June 2011.
-He was consecrated for this office at the Cathedral Church of St Mary of the Assumption in Aberdeen by Cardinal Keith O'Brien, the Archbishop of St Andrews and Edinburgh, on the Feast of the Assumption (15 August) 2011.
+He was consecrated for this office at the Cathedral Church of St Mary of the Assumption in Aberdeen by Keith Cardinal O'Brien, Archbishop of St Andrews and Edinburgh, on the Feast of the Assumption (15 August) 2011.
 He chose as his episcopal motto Omnia in Ipso constant (All things hold together in Him), which is a verse from the Letter to the Colossians (1:17).

 Same-sex marriage

-In August 2012, Gilbert argued in the Scottish same-sex marriage debate that if the Scottish Government truly believed in equality, it would also make incest and polygamy legal.
+In August 2012, Gilbert argued in the Scottish same-sex marriage debate that if the Scottish Government truly believed in marriage equality, the State would also legalize incest and polygamy.

 Author

 Gilbert has written a number of journal articles and books on spirituality.
 His books are: